 There are tons of big rocks to sit on while you watch people jump into the waterfalls and have a snack or just rest and enjoy the beauty of the Blue Ridge Mountains.
 My kids really loved this place, as did I. It’s perfect for smaller kids to play in the shallow pools but also fun for adults and older kids to swim if they like.

-Graveyard Fields also has a longer hike you can do – around 4 miles – to see other waterfalls in the area.
+The Graveyard Ridge Trail and Mountains to Sea Trail is a longer hike you can do – around 4 miles – to see other waterfalls in the area.
+There is also an easier hike, the Graveyard Fields Loop Trail, that is very popular.
 The parking lot is great because there are bathrooms, which are few and far between on the Blue Ridge Parkway.
 This hike is about 45 minutes from Brevard.
+Plus, Black Balsam Knob is right around the corner with epic views!

 Have you been to Graveyard Fields?